franksgonefishing/stats507-final/README.md

 Notebook that fine-tunes language models for all the news networks and generates headlines based on the fine-tuned models.
 No need to make any changes, "run all" should work.
 Should take ~20 minutes on CPU.

 ## Other Notes
 For the scraper, some of the networks require opening a chromium browser to find the html.
-Sometimes the bot protection kicks in chromium doesn't direct to the page with the headline html.
+Sometimes the bot protection kicks in and chromium doesn't direct to the page with the headline html.
 When this happens just try running the scraper again later.

 Fine-tuning the language model will create 9 separate fairly large folders in stats507-final directory.
 I would recommend deleting them.
 I made the mistake of trying to upload everything into my repo and it caused a mess because the folders were way too large.
 This is why when actually generating the headlines, I have the notebook use the fine-tuned models I already uploaded to huggingface rather than any local versions that are created.